wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 just those, while neglecting (or less optimally solving) the others.

 It's impossible to optimize for everything.
 If you want your algorithm to run faster, usually you'll need to use more memory.
-Your database can't be consistent, available, _AND_ partition tolerant, so you have to decide which are the most crucial in your use case.
-Every use case is different, and therefore every solution's optimizations are different.
+Does your company implement processes that give upper management visibility into what engineers

 Applying that to the real world, time management is a huge one for me.
 I don't have enough waking hours for everything I want to do, so I have to evaluate what I want most.
 If I want to meet more new people, then I have less time to spend with my existing friends.
 Or if I spend large portions of time on both, then I have less time for self improvement.

+ELABORATE MORE ON WHY THIS IS DIFFERENT FROM WHAT NORMAL PEOPLE DO - THINK ABOUT ACTUAL METRICS FOR EVALUATING.

 There are some micro-optimizations I could do, like doing self improvement activities with existing friends.
 But in the end, it's still not possible to